balaji1974/nosql/elasticsearch/README.md

 On AWS, Elasticsearch was called Amazon ES until recently.
 Now they are calling it Amazon OpenSearch Service

+Search for AWS OpenSearch Service -> Create a domain (which  is the Elastic server) -> set mostly all default settings with sligh modifications like "Deployment type" as "Development and testing"

 Elastic Cloud
 -------------